 e) Heated stones

 Just like water bottles, heating big stones will keep your tent warm.
 In fact, stones will heat up the tent much faster than water bottles.
 Nail it by simply placing large stones close to a big fire.
 Moving on, you can find stones by a river or stream.
 Wrap them in cloth once they heat up for about half an hour.
 The clothes provide insulation as the stones lose heat fast.
 Still, it keeps them from melting your tent.
 Afterward, spread them in the tent away from your reach.

-Pitching a tent accordingly does more than just providing insulation.
-In addition, it keeps hikers from wild animals, bugs and ticks.
+Pitching a tent accordingly does more than just provide insulation.
+In addition, it keeps hikers from wild animals, bugs, and ticks.
 Ticks are a big menace in the jungle.
 A great tent will put this problem to bed.